nas5w/javascript-tips-and-tidbits/README.md

 // "Error: Oh no!"
 ```

-### Avoid the nesting anti-pattern of promise chaining.
+### Avoid the nesting anti-pattern of promise chaining!

 `.then` methods can be chained.
 I see a lot of new comers end up in some kind of call back hell inside of a promise when it's completely unnecessary.